Skip to content

 Fastball (2015)

-The premise: Kevin Costner, 67, narrates this in-depth (and surprisingly geeky!) look at the speediest pitch, which takes only 396 milliseconds to reach the batter.
-Dozens of former players, including Derek Jeter and Hank Aaron, weigh in on the fastest pitchers they ever encountered, as they break down the art (and science) of throwing and hitting a fastball.
-While then-Cincinnati Red Aroldis Chapman is on record for the fastest radar-verified pitch — 105.1 mph in 2010 — the documentary asks the question if a past pitcher, such as Nolan Ryan, 75, may have ever bested him, and experts turn to physics for the answer.
+Kevin Costner, 68, narrates this in-depth (and surprisingly geeky!) look at the speediest pitching style, which takes only 396 milliseconds to reach the batter.
+Dozens of former players — including Derek Jeter and Hank Aaron — weigh in on the fastest pitchers they ever encountered, as they break down the art (and science) of throwing and hitting a fastball.
+While then–Cincinnati Red Aroldis Chapman is on record for the fastest radar-verified pitch at 105.1 mph in 2010, the documentary raises the question of whether a past pitcher, such as Nolan Ryan, 76, may have ever bested him, and experts turn to physics for the answer.

 Fun fact: According to scientists in the film, we may have reached the limit of how fast a human can throw a ball.
 As Sports Illustrated’s Ali Fenwick wrote about the film, “Any faster and the force required would literally rip the pitcher’s arm off.”